-Under Lux GAAP, unpaid other income or expenses are shown separately on the balance sheet at the accounting date as other receivables or payables as appropriate.
+Under Lux GAAP, unpaid other income or expenses are shown separately on the balance sheet at the accounting date as other receivables / payables, or as accrued income / expenses as appropriate.

 Under Solvency II, technical provisions are increased by the amount of expected future cash outflows in respect of other expenses.
 TRE estimates the reserves for other expenses, as: